open/close all folders

 - Frasier: Daphne misplaces the engagement ring Donny gave her.

-- Friends, although it was actually lost by the best man who was afraid to tell the groom.
-At first they thought the stripper stole it, but as it turns out, the duck swallowed it.
+- Ross's family wedding ring was lost before his ceremony, but it was actually lost by Joey, the best man who was afraid to tell Ross the groom.
+At first they thought the stripper stole it, but as it turns out, their pet duck swallowed it.

-- In a later episode, another guy buys the engagement ring Chandler picked out for Monica, and he and Phoebe actually go to the restaurant where the guy is proposing to convince him to trade rings.
+- In one episode, another guy buys the engagement ring Chandler picked out for Monica, and he and Phoebe actually go to the restaurant where the guy is proposing to convince him to trade rings.

 - Full House: Once with Danny's wedding ring, once with Jesse's engagement ring.